Team-BHP > The Indian Car Scene

 Government is happy getting enough tax money with these many cars sold and they know the roads and infrastructure can't handle more vehicles.
 Why will will they consider reducing price?

-mukeshgoel is online now (5) Thanks
+mukeshgoel is offline (5) Thanks

 Old 27th August 2024, 20:34 #43